 The other dimension is attachment avoidance.
 In the Revised Adult Attachment Scale (RAAS), which we use in our Measurement Based Care program, this is estimated by looking at how comfortable people are depending on others and how comfortable people are feeling close to others.
 Someone high in avoidance tends to not feel comfortable depending on or being close to others.
 They are likely to be more distrustful of other people, and to want to feel more independent and like they have their own space.
-Someone lower in attachment avoidance tend to be more comfortable relying on other people.
+Someone lower in attachment avoidance tends to be more comfortable lower in attachment avoidance tend to be more comfortable relying on other people.